Logicom-Cloud-Business-Unit/AWS-StarterKits/readme.md

 - **Testing Configuration**: Use sandbox or test environments to validate the setup before deploying in production.

 This README.md provides everything a user needs to understand, configure, and deploy the infrastructure securely and efficiently.

+## Disclaimer
+This repository provides a starter template and should not be used as-is in production.
+Customize all configurations (especially IAM, networking, and security) to meet your compliance, performance, and security requirements.